TadasPr/HomeWorkAssignmentVinted/README.md

 Special directory was created "inputdata" to store "input.txt" file.

-BigDecimal should be used for financial transactions but double instead
+BigDecimal should be used for financial transactions but double was used instead

 **To build project open terminal in project directory run commands:**